 DSGN06154 2019 Design 102

-The overall aim of this module is to enhance students knowledge of the design process and to equip them with the foundation skills needed to produce 3D CAD models and 2D detail and assemblies drawings of parts and products, typically encountered in mechanical and precision engineering and manufacturing industry.
+The overall aim of this module is to enhance students knowledge of the design process.
+It equips them with the foundation skills needed to produce 3D CAD models and 2D detail and assembly drawings of parts and products that are typically encountered in mechanical and precision engineering and manufacturing industry.

 Learning Outcomes